AC1706-67/bioreceipt.ai/INTERNAL_TEST_BUILDS_GUIDE.md

 ---

-**🎉 Ready to get BioPulse.AI in users' hands!
+**🎉 Ready to get BioReceipt.AI in users' hands!
 Start with the Android debug build for fastest testing.**